ZhengLiu97/Multi-Branch-Fusion-Model/README.md

 # Multi-Branch-Fusion-Model
 Computer-Aided Intracranial EEG Signal Identification Method Based on a Multi-Branch Deep Learning Fusion Model and Clinical Validation

+Two branches: one is feature extraction after signal processing, then identifies ieeg signals;

+the other is automatic feature extraction by deep learning.

 Two publicly available benchmark iEEG databases.